Christmas Stollen

 What Is Stollen?

-Stollen is a yeast bread that is baked with dried fruits, candied citrus peel, nuts and spices.
+Stollen is a yeast bread that is baked with dried fruits, candied citrus peel, nuts, and spices.
 A traditional Stollen is always dusted with a thick coating of powdered sugar, which is said to represent the snowy German landscape, and baked with spices conveying the warmth of the Christmas season.
-Despite my German heritage, I had never made a stollen, so developing this stollen recipe was a fun experimentent for me.
+Despite my German heritage, I had never made a stollen, so developing this stollen recipe was a fun experiment for me.

-How Stollen Got It’s Name:
+How Stollen Got Its Name

 The word “Stollen” was a word for a post or boundary stone for a city.
 “Striezel” is a word for loaf, and the shape of the bread along with being dusted with powdered sugar was a symbolic shape of the baby Jesus in swaddling clothes so it was also called Christstollen.